00:00

 English

-Since they can’t get in and we can’t get out, everybody here is going to die.
+Since they can’t get in and we can’t get out, everybody here is gonna die.
 We’ll slowly starve to death.

 • The former part was added to fit the content of the story, but is not present in the original text.
 As a result, the English Kobeni gives the impression of being more capable of logical thinking compared to other languages.